arconia-io/arconia/README.md

 Arconia is a framework designed to build modern enterprise applications using Java and Spring Boot, emphasizing developer experience and cloud native architectures.

-It provides support for multitenancy, observability, and artificial intelligence.

 <img src="arconia-logo.png" alt="The Arconia logo" height="250px" />

 > [!NOTE]